 Step 7: Water Wisely 💧

-Water is a precious resource — save it with these tricks:
+Water is a precious resource — save it with these tricks.

 - Install a rain barrel to collect water.

-- Mulch soil to retain moisture.
+- Mulch the soil to retain moisture.

-Step 8: Seasonal Minimalist Gardening Tips 🌤️
+Step 8: Seasonal Minimalist Gardening Ideas to Follow

 Spring: Kickstart & Renew (March–May)